 Kerris Cooper is a fourth year PhD student at the London School of Economics.
 Her research interests are in child poverty and she has worked on systematic reviews of whether money itself matters for children and adults’ outcomes which you can find here.
 Her PhD research examines the relationship between economic hardship and parenting behaviours in the UK, using the Millennium Cohort Study.
 Her supervisors are Dr Kitty Stewart and Professor Lucinda Platt and her PhD is funded by the ESRC.
 You can read more about her here.

-Ellie Suh is in the second year of her PhD studies, supervised by Professor Sir John Hills (Department of Social Policy) and Professor Irini Moustaki (Department of Statistics).
+Ellie Suh is in the third year of her PhD studies, supervised by Professor Sir John Hills (Department of Social Policy) and Professor Irini Moustaki (Department of Statistics).
 She successfully passed her PhD upgrade and is currently working on her first PhD paper – Understanding attitudes towards retirement saving among British adults in their 30s and 40s – using structural equation modelling.
 In the later part of her PhD, she plans to examine young British adults’ pathway to retirement saving through home ownership and financial products.
 Read more about her here.

-Kate Summers is in the third year of her PhD at the London School of Economics.
+Kate Summers is in the fourth year of her PhD at the London School of Economics.
 Her research asks how working age social security recipients think about and use their money, and involves qualitative depth interviews with social security recipients in East London.
 Kate is also currently working on a collaborative project with Katharina Hecht, comparing how ‘rich’ and ‘poor’ individuals experience and think about money.
 Kate is supervised by Professor John Hills and Professor Hartley Dean.
 Her doctoral research is funded by the ESRC.
 Read more about her here.

 Evan Williams is a second year ESRC-funded PhD student at the University of Glasgow, where he is supervised by Professor Nick Bailey and Dr Sharon Wright.
 His research investigates the proliferation of work-related behavioural requirements across the social security system; such conditions are increasingly demanded of unemployed and other out-of-work claimants and enforced through the imposition of benefit sanctions.
 In particular, his research will use quantitative methods to understand the relationship between benefit sanctions and mental health outcomes in the UK.
 Read more about his research here